In my opinion -- and in no special order-- the following are some of sexiest and most beautiful black women ever to appear on screen.

 British actress Naomie Harris was born in London, the only child of television scriptwriter Lisselle Kayla

 .
-Her father is from Jamaica and her mother is from Trinidad.
+Her father is from Trinidad and her mother is from Jamaica.
 She showed an interest in acting from an early age and attended the prestigious Anna Scher Theatre School.
 From here, Harris won roles in various projects...

 Lena Calhoun Horne was born June 30, 1917, in Brooklyn, New York.
 In her biography she stated that on the day she was born, her father was in the midst of a card game trying to get money to pay the hospital costs.
 Her parents divorced while she was still a toddler.
 Her mother left later in order to find work as an actress and Lena was left in the care of her grandparents...

 A lovely and gifted actress, Michael Michele has won acclaim for her portrayals of strong and capable women on television as well as in feature films.
 Born in Evansville, Indiana, on August 30, 1966, she--like practically everyone in the Hoosier State--grew up a big basketball fan.
 Michele played roundball...